mohae/dice/README.md

 If `-sides` isn't used, the die will default to 6 sides.
 If the number of rolls isn't passed, the die will only be rolled once.
 The number of rolls must be a valid number.

+If you don't have the repo in your GOPATH:

+	go install github.com/mohae/dice/roll

-In the `roll` directory:
+Or in the `roll` directory:

-    go build
+    go install

-    ./roll
+Run `roll`:
+    roll
     5

-or

-    ./roll 3
+	roll 3
     4
     1
     5

-or

-    ./roll -sides=20
+    roll -sides=20
     14